stephen-bunn/facelift/docs/source/usage/recognizing-faces.rst

 But now that we have some registered encodings, we can start taking newly detected faces and score them against our known face encodings to get a good idea whose face we are detecting.
-This scoring is provided by the :meth:`~.encode.BasicFaceEncoder.score_encoding` method which takes an unknown face encoding and a list of known faces for a **single** person to see how similar they are.
+This scoring is provided by the :meth:`~.encode.BaseEncoder.score_encoding` method which takes an unknown face encoding and a list of known faces for a **single** person to see how similar they are.
 The closer the score is to ``0.0``, the more likely that face encoding is the same as